How Manufacturers Connect Offline Sales to Google and Meta Ads (M2CO)

 That's a fair concern, and it's one we plan for.
 Our implementation process includes technical support for platforms like HubSpot, Keap, Ontraport, HighLevel, and others.
 We can also work hand in hand with your development team to connect this data into the systems that matter most.

 In most cases, we can get the core tracking pieces live without putting a strain on your team.
-This isn’t about rebuilding your stack, it’s about making the tools you already use talk to each other better.
+Our team can handle the integration for you, based on your input about the conversion events that matter most to your business.
+This isn't about rebuilding your stack, it's about making the tools you already use talk to each other better.

 Q2: "What's the attribution window, and how much data actually makes it back in time?"